 How to Help a Tramadol Addict

-If you've been struggling with an addiction to tramadol, finding the proper treatment program can help you regain control of your life.
+If you've been struggling with an addiction to tramadol, or you know someone who has, finding the proper treatment program is essential.
+Treatment for addiction can restore your quality of life.
 Regardless of how long you've taken tramadol, getting the proper treatment can help you stop taking the drug for good.
-It’s not hard to find tramadol addiction help.
-Simply call our helpline at (800) 943-0566 today.
+Luckily, it's not difficult to find help for tramadol addiction.
+Simply call our helpline at 1-888-744-0069 today.

 Is Tramadol Addictive?

 Tramadol (trade name: Ultram) is prescribed by doctors to relieve moderate to moderately severe pain.
 The medication is considered an opiate agonist, which works by changing the way your brain and nervous system sense pain.
 It comes in tablet form and an extended release capsule.

 According to the U.S. National Library of Medicine, tramadol can be habit-forming if the medication is used in excessive amounts or over an extended period of time.
 Even people who use tramadol as prescribed by their doctor can become addicted if they take the medication consistently for a long period of time.
 Tramadol can have numerous detrimental and addictive effects when misused.
 In fact, when taken in high doses, tramadol can produce effects similar to the stronger opioid drug oxycodone, a widely abused medication.

 Emergency room visits due to nonmedical use of tramadol

 Tramadol users show signs of addiction in every aspect of their lives.
 Someone developing a dependence on the medication will eventually begin to use compulsively and spend a large portion of the day thinking about obtaining and using the drug.
 Eventually, as use becomes uncontrollable, someone addicted to tramadol will find it hard to cope with day-to-day life when unable to take it.